vindarel/bacalisp/lisp-tutorial-clog-contest/clog-contest.md

 Your search query is seen in the URL parameters: http://localhost:6789/search?q=travel
 That is usually a good thing.
-In modern single-page applications, you can loose this, or you have to handle the URL construction yourself.
+In modern single-page applications, you loose this, or you have to handle the URL construction yourself.

 The search required a page reload.
 If your app is fast, it might not be an issue.
 However, if we wanted the search to be more interactive, for example showing results as we type, we would need to use JavaScript.
 Enters CLOG.